DanilaBerezin/Shroom-Ventures/README.md

 6) ~~Figure out a static background~~
 7) ~~Figure out background soundtrack~~
 8) ~~Figure out sound effects for player~~
-9) Refactor day tomorrow:
+9) ~~Refactor day tomorrow:~~
-    - Move background and background music into map
+    - ~~Move background and background music into map~~
-    - Give map and player initializer functions
+    - ~~Give map and player initializer functions~~
-    - Give map and player draw functions
+    - ~~Give player draw functions~~
-    - Give background play sound function
+    - ~~Give background play sound function~~
-9) Figure out animations
+9) ~~Figure out animations~~
+10) Refactor the code to get rid of the stupid design choice I made to make current every component of current state an explicit function of previous state and current inputs
+11) Abstract drawing so that sizes of things don't depend on size of display buffer
-10) Create a startup menu
+12) Create a startup menu
-11) Figure out basic ai
+13) Figure out basic ai
-12) Load a map (maybe? see how it goes)
+14) Load a map (maybe? see how it goes)
-13) ~~Reinstall raylib and link against archive instead of shared library~~
+15) ~~Reinstall raylib and link against archive instead of shared library~~
-14) ~~Make makefile configurable and not dependent on my setup~~
+16) ~~Make makefile configurable and not dependent on my setup~~

 ## Build instructions
 Currently, I support building on MSYS2 with the mingw64 environment on Windows, and natively on linux.
 This project does depend on **Raylib** which is a beautiful project and you should please take a moment to [check them out](https://github.com/raysan5/raylib/).
 Before building Shroom Ventures from source, follow the instructions on Raylibs github repo to build and install the Raylib library on your system.